UAlbany Atmospheric Science students conducting field research at a weather station on Whiteface Mountain.

 Teaching and Research Assistantships

-You will have teaching assistant (TA) and research assistant (RA) opportunities under the supervision of departmental faculty.
-TAs and RAs are typically paid for 20 hours of work per week.
-TA and RA graduate students have equal annual pay.
-See the Graduate Student Handbook for details on stipends.
+As a student in the master’s program you may have research assistant (RA) opportunities under the supervision of departmental faculty.
+As are typically paid for 20 hours of work per week.

 Teaching Assistant